 Click Next.
 The Delivery Group Assignment page appears.

 Next to Choose delivery groups, type to find a delivery group or select a group or groups in the list.
 The groups you select appear in the Delivery groups to receive app assignment list.

-After the apps upload to Endpoint Management, Citrix workspace hub devices receive the update when restarted.
+After the apps upload to Endpoint Management, the workspace hub devices receive the update when restarted.

-Workspace hub supports the following security actions.
+Workspace hub supports Full Wipe and Restart security actions.
 For a description of each security action, see Security actions.